 Unfortunately, there are no do-it-yourself remedies for toxic plant intoxication for cats.
 As with dogs, as soon as the first symptoms are noticed, we must visit our veterinary surgeon immediately, who will prescribe the appropriate treatment to avoid even more harmful complications.

-If you think your pet has ingested a poisonous plant, it is essential to call your veterinarian immediately.
+Call your veterinarian immediately if your pet has ingested a poisonous plant.
 Poisoning symptoms can vary depending on the plant but may include vomiting, diarrhoea, seizures, and even death.

 In addition to the abovementioned plants, many other plants can poison pets.
-Therefore, it is always best to consult your veterinarian if you are unsure whether a plant is safe for your pet.
+Therefore, it is always best to consult your veterinarian if you are still determining whether a plant is safe for your pet.

 Here are some tips for keeping your pet safe from poisonous plants:

-• First, keep toxic plants out of reach of your pet.
+- First, keep toxic plants out of your pet's reach.
 This may mean placing them in a high location or a room your pet cannot access.

 By taking these precautions, you can help to keep your pet safe from poisonous plants.